-Equipment Applicability Requirement Notes i) (Intentionally open) 7.pp.noub.iity - Toquiromoni (ii) Airborne Collision Avoidance System II (ACAS II) All aircraft.
+syste systems and equipment specified in this table.
+Where referenced, refer to guidance material in Table 4.15.
+Equipment Applicability Recommendation Notes (i) Cockpit Voice Recorder (CVR) Aircraft of a maximum certificated take-off mass of over 27 000 kg for which the individual certificate of airworthiness is first issued on or after 1 January 2018 An alternate power source that powers at least one CVR (GM) See Table 4.15 (i) (ii) Airborne Collision Avoidance System II (ACAS II) All aircraft.
 Equipped with an ACAS II utilizing software version 7.1.
 (GM) See Table 4.15 (ii) (iii) Forward-looking wind shear warning system All aircraft.
 Equipped with a forward- looking wind shear warning system (iv) Flight deck door All aircraft utilized for passenger flights.
-Equipped, where practicable, with an approved flight deck door that is: (a) Capable of being locked and unlocked from either pilot station; (b) Designed to resist penetration by small arms fire, grenade shrapnel or forcible intrusions by unauthorized persons.
+Equipped, where practicable, with an approved flight deck door that is: (a) Capable of being locked and unlocked from either pilot station; (b) Designed to resist penetration by small arms fire, grenade shrapnel or forcible intrusions by unauthorized persons. (v) Data Link Recorder (DLR) Aircraft using datalink communications for the authorization and/or control of the aircraft flight path, that: • Have the individual aircraft certificate of airworthines s first issued before 1 Jan 2016, and A DLR that records the applicable data link messages is integrated with a CVR or an FDR or with a combination FDR/CVR unit.
+(GM) See Table 4.15(v) Note: Effective 1 September 2023, this recommended practice will be upgraded to a standard; IOSA registration will require conformance by the Operator

-Table 4.15-Guidance Material: Recommended Aircraft Systems and Equipment